 - Salt and pepper to taste

-- ¼ cup freshly grated, real, imported, Italian Romano (or Parmesan) cheese
+- ¼ cup freshly grated, raw, imported, Italian Romano (or Parmesan) cheese

 Note: It is important that you choose your cheese wisely.
 Raw is best.
 Failing that, I have found that good quality imported cheeses from Italy and Greece are the next best thing.
 The problem with other cheeses is that they come from our poor, North-American, corn-fed, feed-lot cows.
 We don’t want to eat these cheeses.

 - Place the chicken breasts in a 9 x 13 or other shallow baking dish.

 - Cover the chicken with a mixture made of the water, kosher salt, and olive oil.